ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 >
 > You obviously need to use privilege escalation to install a package or run any other task that requires root permissions.
 This is done in the Playbook by `become: yes`.

 Now that we've defined the play, let's add a task to get something done.
-We will add a task in which yum will ensure that the Apache package is installed in the latest version.
+We will add a task in which dnf will ensure that the Apache package is installed in the latest version.
 Modify the file so that it looks like the following listing:

 ```yaml
 ---